Announcing Claire Louise Chapman as a Level 1 Associate Practitioner!

-Is there anything that you believe you will gain or find useful in the next steps you will take for working towards becoming an Associate Practitioner?
+Is there anything that you believe you will gain or find useful in the steps you will take for working towards the next level of the SVI Practitioner Pathway?

 I’m already finding it useful, as it’s been good to raise my professional profile, it’s helpful when talking to potential clients.

 Are there any other specific projects you are doing at the moment that are related to SROI/social value?